February 11, 2025

-A Guide to Window Frame Materials: Wood, Vinyl, and Aluminum
+A Guide to Window Frame Materials for New Orleans Homes: Wood, Vinyl, and Aluminum

 At Big Easy Windows, we understand the importance of this decision, and we’re here to help guide you through the various options available.
 In this blog post, we’ll explore three popular window frame materials: wood, vinyl, and aluminum, detailing their benefits, drawbacks, and considerations to help you make an informed choice.